RagefaceMcW/TestReadme.md/README.md

 You can do with this tool what you want as the licence says if you add any features to it i would appreciate if you would share your code so that everyone can benefit from it.

-You could cantact me per mail at DayZ-SA-Tomato@Primary-Network.de Or the PREFERRED way @Discord https://discord.gg/qqjwVXV
+You could cantact me by email at DayZ-SA-Tomato@Primary-Network.de Or the PREFERRED way @Discord https://discord.gg/qqjwVXV

 ### Installation